Characters from the television show The Walking Dead who don't fit on any of the other character pages:

 - Politically Incorrect Villain: His concern for "cooz" is disturbingly out of place.

-- Urine Trouble: It's his inappropriate th of places to tinkle which drives the point home that he and Dave are probably not good news.
+- Urine Trouble: It's his inappropriate choice of places to tinkle which drives the point home that he and Dave are probably not good news.

 - We Hardly Knew Ye: Tony is violent and pees where ever he likes... and that's about all we got of him before Rick takes him out.